Wild Horses are magnificent animals, but remember to never approach them

 Be Safe, Not Sorry

 Bighorn Canyon is a wilderness filled with natural and cultural wonders that are also potential hazards at times.
 There is no guarantee of your safety.
 Regulations are strictly enforced to protect you and the park's wonders.
+Wear a hat, sunscreen and sunglasses to block the harmful rays of the sun.

 Ankle injuries are our number one safety